tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/05-inputs-01/README.md

-# More Practice with Variables
+# User Prompts

-You will be getting more practice declaring and manipulating variables, logic check, prompting, confirm in this exercise.
+You will be getting more practice declaring and manipulating variables, using conditionals, and requesting user input in this exercise.

 ## Instructions

-Perform the following:
+Open the [starter file](Unsolved/inputs-01.py) and perform the following:

 1. Declare a variable `welcome_name` as an input with a string of "Welcome to the sandwich shop, what do I call you?".